Talking about race and racism

 Volunteers might find these programme activities useful for supporting conversations about race and racism in a unit setting.

-Uncrumpled friends: Rainbows - This unit meeting activity is from the topic Better together - an activity which explores the longer term impact of the things we say to other people.
+- Rainbows: Uncrumpled friends- This unit meeting activity is from the topic Better together - an activity which explores the longer term impact of the things we say to other people.
 This activity links to the Rainbow Promise and asks girls to reflect on how they can be kind to everyone.
-You can find this activity in unit meeting activity pack 8, which will be released in August 2020.
+You can find this activity in unit meeting activity pack 8.

-Pick a card: Guides - This is a Stage 4 Reflect Skills builder activity where Guides practise taking on a new perspective to help them understand things from someone else’s point of view.
+- Guides: Pick a card - This is a Stage 4 Reflect Skills builder activity where Guides practise taking on a new perspective to help them understand things from someone else’s point of view.

-Equality v equity: Rangers - This unit meeting activity is from the topic Better together - an activity where Rangers explore the differences between equality and equity and reflect on what they could do in their local community.
-You can find this activity in unit meeting activity pack 8, which will be released in August 2020.
+- Rangers: Equality v equity- This unit meeting activity is from the topic Better together - an activity where Rangers explore the differences between equality and equity and reflect on what they could do in their local community.
+You can find this activity in unit meeting activity pack 8.

 These resources will help you talk to children and young people about race and racism: